opensearch-project/project-website/_posts/2025-01-30-one-click-deepseek-integration.md

 ---
 layout: post
-title:  "Instant DeepSeek: One-Click Activation with OpenSearch"
+title:  "Instant DeepSeek: One-click activation with OpenSearch"
 authors:
    - kazabdu
    - minalsha
    - seanzheng
    - amitgalitz
+   - kolchfa
-date: 2025-01-30
+date: 2025-01-31
 categories:
   - technical-posts
 meta_keywords: OpenSearch DeepSeek integration, LLM integration, RAG, AI search, Flow Framework, machine learning, natural language processing, open-source LLM
 meta_description: Learn how to enable DeepSeek LLM integration in OpenSearch with just one API call using the Flow Framework plugin, simplifying the setup process for conversational search and RAG.
 ---

-In the ([previous blog](https://opensearch.org/blog/OpenSearch-Now-Supports-DeepSeek-Chat-Models/)) post we shared that OpenSearch supports DeepSeek LLM.
-This blogpost talks about bringing simplicity in provisioning DeepSeek LLM integration with just one API call using OpenSearch Flow Framework plugin.
-We’ve provided automated templates, enabling you to create connectors, register models, deploy them, and register agents and tools through a single API call.
-This eliminates the complexity of calling multiple APIs and orchestrating setups based on the responses.
+In an [earlier blog post](https://opensearch.org/blog/OpenSearch-Now-Supports-DeepSeek-Chat-Models/), we introduced OpenSearch's support for the DeepSeek LLM.
+This post focuses on simplifying DeepSeek LLM integration using the OpenSearch Flow Framework plugin.
+With just one API call, you can provision the entire integration—creating connectors, registering models, deploying them, and setting up agents and tools.
+Automated templates handle the setup, eliminating the need to call multiple APIs or manage complex orchestration.

-### Without Flow Framework plugin
+## Manual setup

-In the ([previous blog](https://opensearch.org/blog/OpenSearch-Now-Supports-DeepSeek-Chat-Models/)) blog post, setting up DeepSeek model or any LLM model involves four separate API calls:
+In our [earlier blog post](https://opensearch.org/blog/OpenSearch-Now-Supports-DeepSeek-Chat-Models/), setting up the DeepSeek model—--or any LLM—--required four separate API calls:

-1. Create a connector for DeepSeek model
+1. Creating a connector for the DeepSeek model
-2. Create a model group
+2. Creating a model group
-3. Register the model using the connector ID
+3. Registering the model using the connector ID
-4. Create a search pipeline for RAG
+4. Creating a search pipeline for RAG

-Via OpenSearch Flow Framework plugin, we are simplifying this experience by enabling you to make a single API call.
-Let’s demonstrate how the plugin simplifies this process using the preceding conversational search example.
+With the OpenSearch Flow Framework plugin, this process is now streamlined into a single API call.
+In the following example, we'll present a simplified setup using the conversational search example from the earlier blog post.

-### With the Flow Framework plugin
+## One-click deployment

 In the following example, you will configure the `conversational_search_with_llm_deploy` workflow template to implement RAG with DeepSeek in OpenSearch.
 The workflow created using this template performs following configuration steps:

 * Deploys an externally hosted DeepSeek model
 * Registers and deploys the model
-* Creates a search pipeline with RAG processor
+* Creates a search pipeline with a RAG processor

 ### Step 1: Create and provision the workflow

-Using the `conversational_search_with_llm_deploy` workflow template, you can provision the workflow with required fields—the API key for the DeepSeek model:
+Using the `conversational_search_with_llm_deploy` workflow template, you can provision the workflow by specifying the required fields.
+Specify your API key for the DeepSeek model in the `create_connector.credential.key`:

 ```json
 POST _plugins/_flow_framework/workflow?use_case=conversational_search_with_llm_deploy&provision=true